10 questions students ask before coming to Winch

 1. Where might I live in Winchester?

-Undergraduates and postgraduates both have the opportunity to apply for halls in your first year of study.
-After this, students tend to find off-campus housing in the surrounding areas of Winchester, such as in Stanmore, Badger Farm, Weeke, Winnall or the city center.
+Whether you are an undergraduate or postgraduate student, you have the opportunity to apply for halls in your first year of study.
+After this, students tend to find off-campus housing in the surrounding areas of Winchester, such as in Stanmore, Badger Farm, Weeke, Winnall or the city centre.
+Check out the accommodation available at Winchester and how to apply*.

 3. Will I get the chance to travel home during term time?